SMH17/TensorBoxPy3/README.md

-## TensorBoxPy 3
+## TensorBoxPy3

-TensorBox fork by Silvio Marano.

-Compared to the original TensorBox release for Python 2.6 and older Tensorflow versions, this fork is aimed to support the newer Python 3.x and latest Tensorflow 1.x versions, in addition It has: additional fixes to avoid crash of evaluation function, Windows support, merges features of others branches not committed in original branch, uses newer neural networks to improve detection, and includes a prediction functions and additional tools to process videos and improves usability.
+TensorboxPy3 is based on ReInspect a neural network extension designed for high performance object detection in images with heavily overlapping instances.
+Compared to the original TensorBox release for Python 2.6 and older Tensorflow versions, TensorBoxPy3 is aimed to support the newer Python 3.x and latest Tensorflow 1.x versions, in addition It has: additional fixes to avoid crash of evaluation function, Windows support, merges features of others branches not committed in original branch, uses newer neural networks to improve detection, and includes a prediction functions and additional tools to process videos and improves usability.
-More features and utilities will be added in future and the development will continue to diverge from original release update after update, so pay attention if you try to mix code from TensorBoxPy 3 with code of the original branch.
+More improvements, features and utilities will be added in future and the development will continue to diverge from original release update after update, so pay attention if you try to mix code from TensorBoxPy3 with code of the original branch.
 Please check requirements file before trying to run.

 Before run, compile stitch_wrapper with: